-First, it was super easy to make and second, it is made with fresh, healthy ingredients.
+First, it was super easy to make (for example, no cooking involved!) and second, it is made with fresh, healthy ingredients.

 I was drawn to the recipe because of it’s simplicity, the ingredient list, as well as it’s smooth texture which is more like a puree.

 It’s also budget-friendly and nutritious with 1/2 cup of black beans containing 28% dv of fiber and 7 grams of vegan protein.

 I skipped the part to saute’ the vegetables and just put everything in my Vitamix, and in less than five minutes, it was ready.

 Here’s the ingredient list in a can of highly-processed store-bought black bean soup:

 Ingredients: Water, Beans Black Cooked, Sugar, Carrots, Tomatoes Puree (Water, Tomato Paste), Celery, Vegetables Oil (Corn, Canola, Cottonseed Oil Partially Hydrogenated or Soybeans Oil Partially Hydrogenated), Monosodium Glutamate, Vinegar Distilled, Yeast Extract, Spices Extract, Oleoresin Paprika (source)

 FoodFacts.com Rating: “F”

 It’s nothing but a can full of GMO’s (soybean oil, sugar, canola oil, vinegar), refined sugar and salt and harmful MSG (monosodium glutamate).